Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Discussion and future directions

-Another general question we have addressed in this work is: is the relation $\sigma= 4 G S$ also valid in the presence of $\a$ corrections?
-Does our general formula (\ref{seccao}) for the $\a$--corrected absorption cross section match the general formula (\ref{wald0}) for the $\a$--corrected entropy?
-From our analysis we concluded that the answer, in general, is negative.
-Indeed, from our discussion of section \ref{entropy}, we showed that the entropy, to first order in $\a,$ depended exclusively on the classical $\a=0$ metric, while from (\ref{seccao}) the absorption cross section depends explicitly on the $\a$ corrections to the metric.
-The examples we have analyzed confirm such discrepancy.
+Another general question we have addressed in this work is the validity of the relation $\sigma= 4 G S$ in the presence of $\a$ corrections.
+Indeed, from our discussion of section \ref{entropia}, we showed that the entropy, to first order in $\a,$ depended exclusively on the classical $\a=0$ metric, while from (\ref{seccao}) the absorption cross section depends explicitly on the $\a$ corrections to the metric.
+The examples we have analyzed confirm such discrepancy, which can be understood with the analysis of section \ref{ecspv}.
+Indeed, as we saw the $\a$--corrected entropy can be expressed in terms of the mass or temperature, something which is not possible with the $\a$--corrected absorption cross section.
+This fact clearly shows that the entropy and the (low frequency) cross section are two distinct quantities; the fact that, classically, they are related (up to a factor $4 G$) is just a coincidence, at least in string theory.

-But there are examples in the literature where the agreement $\sigma= 4 G S$ exists.
-In article \cite{Cornalba:2006hc} such agreement was found, to all orders in $\a,$ for fundamental strings in the (small) black hole phase (BPS states of heterotic strings compactified on $S^1 \times T^5$).
+But there are examples in the literature where the agreement $\sigma= 4 G S$ exists up to higher orders in $\a.$ In article \cite{Cornalba:2006hc} such agreement was found, to all orders in $\a,$ for fundamental strings in the (small) black hole phase (BPS states of heterotic strings compactified on $S^1 \times T^5$).
 In this article we did not deal with fundamental strings or small black holes, but this gives us a hint that, in some special cases, the agreement may exist.

 A more recent example is in article \cite{Kuperstein:2010ka}, where the authors analyzed 1/4 BPS black holes in ${\cal N}=4$ string theory both in $d=4$ and $d=5,$ having in both cases obtained the agreement $\sigma= 4 G S$ just to first order in $\a.$ The examples we have analyzed here are not supersymmetric and are in generic $d$ spacetime dimensions.
 But the agreement found in \cite{Kuperstein:2010ka} allows us to ask a few questions, which for now remain open: does that agreement hold for generic $d$ dimensions?
 Does it only hold for supersymmetric black holes?
 What could be the minimal amount of supersymmetry for it to eventually hold?
 We cannot provide answers to such questions because, as we have mentioned, our results only apply to non--extremal black holes.
 In a forthcoming work we will extend the results of this article to extremal (and, in particular, to supersymmetric) black holes.